Emerging Trends in Organizational Behaviour

 Organization started their journey by focusing much on organizational needs, objectives and results to be achieved.
 Objectives, needs and feelings of employees were neglected.
 But later on, managers realized that there should be mutuality of interest–people need organization and organizations need people.
 The result is that there is balanced focus on employee and organizational needs.
 So, managers have started formulating super ordinate goals.

 Disciplines are code of behaviour at work places.
 Traditionally managers focused on imposed discipline like in theory ‘X’.
 They exercised ‘carrot and stick’ approach to control the behaviour and get the job done.
 But it provided only a short-term solution and resulted in serious side effects.
-The emerging trend in OB is towards self-discipline which produces higher results and costs less.
+The emerging trend in Organizational Behavior is towards self-discipline which produces higher results and costs less.
 It is achieved by managers through creating an environment where employees take themselves as citizens of the organization.
 In this type of situation, employees are self-motivated, self-controlled and guided by their own judgment.